bombasticSlacks/Aspirant/Game/Agility.md

 It can be honed to better perform the [Skills](Skills):
 ### Accuracy
-The act of being precise and accurate when interacting with the world arround you.
+The act of being precise and accurate when interacting with the world around you.
 This includes:
 * Shooting ranged weapons.
 * Picking Locks.
-* Playing Intruments.
+* Playing Instruments.
 * Meticulous manual work.

 Any time you are doing something that would require accuracy or precision, you should make an accuracy [Skill](Skills) test.